aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to OTP within C++ Applications" h2="Convert XML to OTP within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate XML to OTP conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export XML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to OTP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert XML to OTP?</h2>

+XML to OTP conversion is a useful feature for C++ developers who want to add extra functionality to their applications.
+OTP (One-Time Password) is a secure authentication method used to protect user accounts from unauthorized access.
+It is a unique code that is generated for a single use and expires after a certain amount of time.
+By converting XML to OTP, developers can ensure that their applications are secure and user accounts are protected.

+<h2>How Aspose.Total Helps for XML to OTP Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to create powerful applications.
+It includes two APIs that can be used to convert XML to OTP: Aspose.PDF for C++ and Aspose.Slides for C++.
+With Aspose.PDF for C++, developers can export XML to PPTX.
+Then, with Aspose.Slides for C++, they can convert PPTX to OTP.
+Both APIs are included in the Aspose.Total for C++ package, making it easy for developers to add XML to OTP conversion feature to their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}